BJ-Resultay/playing-card-games/README.md

 Python programming on various playing card games

-Card games are fun and I love python.
+Card games are fun and I love Python.
 This project is to help me learn good coding practices.
 It will (hopefully) include various games.